Beveren-Software-Inc/ZATCA_Integration/README.md

 In production, you must configure the official Production CSID to ensure invoices are legally valid.

 iv. *Enforce Date Validation*
-Ensures that invoice dates strictly follow ZATCA’s requirements.
+<br/>Ensures that invoice dates strictly follow ZATCA’s requirements.
 Recommended to keep this **enabled** to avoid ZATCA fines caused by incorrect or backdated entries.

 v. *Enable Multi-Sales Invoice on Credit Note*
 Not directly tied to ZATCA compliance.